grizeldi/z21-drive/README.md

 # z21-drive
 Java library for driving model trains with Fleischmann/Roco z21 DCC centre.
-Lightweight, but less functional alternative to JMRI.
+Meant as a lightweight, but less functional alternative to JMRI, because there will be only driving functionallity.
+One can easily implement other stuff tho.

 NOT YET FINISHED!!!